-South Dakota Board of Examiners of Psychologists Policy on Applicants with Disabilities
+South Dakota Board of Social Work Examiners Policy on Applicants with Disabilities

-It is the policy of the Board to administer the psychology licensing exam and all other services in a manner that does not discriminate against a qualified applicant with a disability.
-An applicant with a disability who is otherwise eligible to take the exam may file a request for reasonable testing accommodations if, by virtue of a disability, the applicant cannot demonstrate under standard testing conditions that the applicant possesses the knowledge and skills to be licensed as a psychologist in the State of South Dakota.
+It is the policy of the Board to administer the social work licensing exam and all other services in a manner that does not discriminate against a qualified applicant with a disability.
+An applicant with a disability who is otherwise eligible to take the exam may file a request for reasonable testing accommodations if, by virtue of a disability, the applicant cannot demonstrate under standard testing conditions that the applicant possesses the knowledge and skills to be licensed as a social worker in the State of South Dakota.